elotroalex/caridischo2024/pages/sources.en.md

 In 2021, we received more entries.
 Since we know most---if not all---of the contributors to the sheet, perhaps it's more appropriate to call our method of data-gathering leaguesourcing.Akin to a census, this directory therefore is a snapshot of our record up to the end of 2021.

 We are certainly not the first to compile a similar list.
-Here are some other useful attempts, that in turn served as sources for CariDiScho:
+Here are some other useful compilations, that in turn served as sources for CariDiScho:

 - "[Black Digital Humanities Projects & Resources](https://docs.google.com/document/d/1rZwucjyAAR7QiEZl238_hhRPXo5-UKXt2_KCrwPZkiQ/edit#heading=h.lfar8xoosxqv)" by [Colored Conventions](https://twitter.com/CCP_org)
 - This [Twitter thread](https://twitter.com/jmjafrx/status/1285202367605022720) by Jessica Marie Johnson